 Common Evening Primrose

-Plants of the World Online by Kew lists 154 species in the Oenothera genus (as of 5-8-21 when I last updated this page).
-It is a member of the plant family Onagraceae with 21 genera.
-Those numbers could change as updates are made by POWO.
+As of 3-23-22 when this page was last updated, Plants of the World Online by Kew lists 157 species in the Oenothera genus.
+It is a member of the plant family Onagraceae with 22 genera.
+Those numbers could change as updates are made on POWO.

-The distribution map above for Oenothera biennis is from the USDA Plants Database.
-Areas in green are where the species is native in the United States and Canada.
+The above distribution map for Oenothera biennis is from Plants of the World Online.
+Areas in green are where the species is native and purple where it has been introduced.
+The map on the USDA Plants Database for the United States and Canada is similar.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.